 Go to Settings > General > Reset > Reset All Settings

 When in Doubt, Restart!

 If nothing helped thus far, restart your iDevice by pressing the power button and sliding it off.
 Then turn on as usual.

-- There’s a setting called SILENCE under Do Not Disturb, that has two options: Always and While iPhone is locked.
-Switch it to the unchecked setting (for me While iPhone is locked was checked so I changed it to Always.)
+- Look for a setting called SILENCE under Do Not Disturb.
+You see two options: Always and While iPhone is locked.
+Switch it to the unchecked setting (for me While iPhone is locked was checked, so I changed it to Always.)
 Once I switched that setting, my audio notifications returned for both messages and emails!
-It doesn’t make sense but it worked, go figure
+It doesn’t make sense, but it worked, go figure!

 - When all else fails, delete ALL of your message conversations.
-I mean everything so it’s totally blank.
+I mean everything, so it’s entirely blank.
 Then force restart your device and presto, notifications work!

 - I fixed my problems by going to the Contacts App and editing their Text Tone to Ding.
 After saving that, I returned to the Contacts App and changed their Text Tone back to what I originally wanted.
 I find that reassigning the text tones fixed the overall notification problem